ustwogames/website/content/team/index.md

 ---
 <div class="content-box squashed inline-images floating-images">

-#### We are a small(ish) team based in Oval, South London, who love making interactive entertainment that challenges the medium and delights players.
+#### We're a small(ish) game development team who love making interactive experiences that delight players, and challenge the medium.

-We thrive on thinking about interactive experiences in non-traditional ways, continually striving to improve our craft, while also creating user experiences that are inclusive, entertaining, and diverse.

-Our team are an eclectic bunch of individuals stemming from both within and outside of the gaming industry.
-It’s this blend of industry know-how and outside-the-box influences that helps us to create games that defy (and hopefully define) expectations.
+Based out of our studio in Oval, South London, we've built a talented and diverse team of individuals coming both from within and outside the games industry.
+It's this blend of industry acumen and eclectic influences that encourage us to think about games in non-traditional ways, helping us to make digital experiences that defy (and hopefully define) expectations.

-We aim for an environment where everyone is supported and challenged to do their best work, and where we value the creative input that everyone has to share.
-We have a very strong emphasis on personal development, helping people to round out their skillsets in their main discipline and any others that they’re interested in.
+We aim for a work environment where each member of our team is supported and challenged to do their best work, placing a strong emphasis on personal development and close collaboration across disciplines.
+We encourage our team members to share knowledge and diversify their own skill sets, because we believe this is key to the success of our team, and to making games that are truly unexpected and delightful.

 ![CHAPS HAVING FUN](/assets/chaps.jpg "Chaps having fun")